bmaupin/beyond-earth-eclipse/README.md

 - Stronger preference for a particular affinity
 - More extreme values for leader traits (bold, loyal, guarded, deceptive, friendly, etc.)
 - A strong focus on one or two aspects for each leader (growth, production, trade, espionage, military, culture, etc.)

+ⓘ This was also inspired by Alpha Centauri.
+Instead of blank-slate faction leaders, each leader has a strong personality.
+Rather than making the game boring and predictable, Alpha Centauri was lauded for its memorable and interesting factions.

+#### New intro text for all leaders

+Leaders have been given new intro text to align with the personality changes as well as fit the new story premise of the mod.

+In addition, the intro text for any leader may show when the game is started, not just the currently selected leader.
+This helps increase world building, especially in the case for players who typically only play as certain factions.

+### Affinities

 #### Tech tree affinities have been reverted to base game values